fewagner/cait/docs/source/contributing.rst

 .. code:: python

-    import numpy as np
-    import cait.versatile as vai

-    # This is the base class for new functions
-    from cait.versatile.eventfunctions.functionbase import FncBaseClass

     # This is the 'function' that we want to define.
     # Note that it has a docstring with parameter descriptions and an example,
     # comments and type hints!